PASSAGE-outreach/PASSAGE-outreach.github.io/demos.md

 ![Wellforboy](/assets/img/wells_for_boys.JPG){: .mx-auto.d-block :}

+The Endless Well is a demo that creates an infinite-seeming reflection.
+More details can be found within the reflection nfo sheet.
 The Endless Well we constructed in heavily based upon the design created by [Lawrence Lund](https://www.llund.com/botpit.htm).
 We began with a 2' x 3' frameless mirror, and created a frame around it using 2" x 4" boards.
 This was done by carving a groove along one of the 4" sides of the boards for the mirror to rest upon, and then constructing the frame around the mirror.
 This process was repeated for a 2' x 3' piece of plexiglass, one side of which was covered by one-way mirror film.

 ![Board1](/assets/img/wellboards.jpg){: .mx-auto.d-block :}